vaibhawj/carts/README.md

 ## Running the Application

-1. Navigate to the project root (`/Users/vaibhawk/personal/carts`).
+1. Navigate to the project root.
 2. Build and run:
    ```
    ./gradlew bootRun